-The summary historical financial data for CTI, which was 34.3% owned by CCIC prior to the Roll-Up, presents (i) summary historical financial data of the BBC Home Service Transmission Business prior to its acquisition by CTI (the "Predecessor") for the year ended March 31, 1996 and the eleven and two months ended February 27, 1997, (ii) summary historical consolidated financial data of CTI after such acquisition for the one month ended March 31, 1997, for the three months ended June 30, 1997 and for the nine months ended December 31, 1997, and (iii) summary historical consolidated financial data of CTI as of and for the six months ended June 30, 1998.
-The summary historical financial data for the year ended March 31, 1996 and the eleven months ended February 27, 1997 have been derived from the financial statements of the Predecessor, which have been audited by KPMG, Chartered Accountants.
-The summary financial data for the one month ended March 31, 1997 and the nine months ended December 31, 1997 have been derived from the consolidated financial statements of CTI, which have been audited by KPMG, Chartered Accountants.
-The summary historical financial data for the two months ended February 27, 1997 have been derived from the unaudited financial statements of the Predecessor, and the summary historical financial data for the three months ended June 30, 1997 and as of and for the six months ended June 30, 1998 have been derived from the unaudited consolidated financial statements of CTI, which include all adjustments that CTI considers necessary for a fair presentation of the financial position and results of operations for that period.
-The results of operations for the one month ended March 31, 1997, the three months ended June 30, 1997, the nine months ended December 31, 1997 and the six months ended June 30, 1998 are not necessarily indicative of the results of operations of CTI that may be expected for the entire year.
+The summary historical financial and other data for CTI, which was 34.3% owned by CCIC prior to the Roll-Up, presents (i) summary historical financial and other data of the BBC Home Service Transmission Business (as defined) prior to its acquisition by CTI (the "Predecessor") for the two months ended February 27, 1997, combined with summary historical consolidated financial and other data of CTI after such acquisition for the ten months ended December 31, 1997 and (ii) summary historical consolidated financial and other data of CTI as of and for the three months ended March 31, 1998.
+The summary historical consolidated financial and other data for the ten months ended December 31, 1997 have been derived from the consolidated financial statements of CTI for the one month ended March 31, 1997 and the nine months ended December 31, 1997, which have been audited by KPMG, Chartered Accountants.
+The summary historical consolidated financial and other data as of and for the three months ended March 31, 1998 have been derived from the unaudited consolidated financial statements of CTI, which include all adjustments that CTI considers necessary for a fair presentation of the financial position and results of operations for that period.
+The results of operations for the one month ended March 31, 1997, the nine months ended December 31, 1997 and the three months ended March 31, 1998 are not necessarily indicative of the results of operations of CTI that may be expected for the entire year.
 This information reflects financial data for CTI as a whole, is not limited to that portion of the financial data attributable to CCIC's percentage ownership of CTI prior to the Roll-Up and is not indicative of any distributions or dividends that CCIC might receive in the future.
 CTI is subject to significant restrictions on its ability to make dividends and distributions to CCIC.
 See "Risk Factors--Holding Company Structure; Dependence on Dividends to Meet Cash Requirements or Pay Dividends".
 The information set forth below should be read in conjunction with "Selected Financial and Other Data of CTI", "Management's Discussion and Analysis of Financial Condition and Results of Operations--Results of Operations--CTI" and the consolidated financial statements and the notes thereto of CTI included elsewhere in this Prospectus.